How to start using the service - for institutions

 Feeds into EPrints - what's involved?

-The Router currently delivers metadata that populates the core metadata fields in EPrints without the need for any plug-in.
-This includes most of the key information you will need, including licensing and any embargo end-dates (where applicable) from some providers.
+The Router delivers metadata and, if available, article PDF and related files, that populate new records created automatically in Eprints deposit or review queue.
+The metadata provides most of the key information you will need, including licensing and any embargo end-dates (where applicable) from some providers.
 Note that Router can only pass on what providers supply, which may differ between providers and individual articles.
 Technically, the Router sends notifications via the SWORD v2 protocol which was introduced into EPrints 3.3.

-The Router will send its feeds into an account specified by you on your repository.
+The Router will send its feed to a repository account specified by you.
 You may find it works best if this has a generic name rather than a personal one, so that any relevant members of your team can access it and use it as your "Router review queue" - the place to check for Router deposits, before deciding whether to make them live or edit them first, for example.

 Note that Eprints' SWORD interface requires a user account with administrative privileges so, for security reasons, it is strongly recommended that your repository is accessible via HTTPS protocol (which encrypts traffic) rather than HTTP (which does not).